 Since integrity is important to me, I use the internet extremely sparingly and always with the highest security.
 That's why you can't find me on so-called social media.
 Some parts of the internet can be used and some are directly necessary in today's world.
 But never without the highest security and never logged in to anything other than authorities and banks.
 If I can't use a site without login, I don't use it.

 I have found my life in Southeast Asia, where I supported my normal wandering life for a few years, partly to get as much as possible from the countries.
 The only possibility to stop my wandering life is probably a closer love relationship and I'm not sure I'm that interested in it, it's more freedom to live alone, but who knows what will happen in a future.
 My strong desire for freedom remains and I do not want to feel compelled to take into account someone else who may not share my lifestyle.
 To go and come as I want means a lot to my longing for freedom.
 So I do not live here to find a partner, but because I like the countries of Southeast Asia, people, culture, food, religion / lifestyle, freedom and above all the climate.

-Due to the fact that my lifestyle, my pension is very low, I simply can not afford to live in my home country without contribution, and I do not want that, with contribution comes state insight into my life, controls and questions about my life that I prefer to keep to myself.
+Because of my lifestyle, my pension is very low, I simply can not afford to live in my home country without contribution, and I do not want that.
+With contribution comes state insight into my life, controls and questions about my life that I prefer to keep to myself.
 Not that I'm a criminal because I'm the least of them all, but I'm protecting my privacy hard and everyone does not really need to know everything about everyone else.